ACW1/hitchens/_drafts/the-arnolfini-reunion.md

             class="image-center"
             caption="A in A" %}

 The legs of this A in A are formed by the smaller 'mouth', the eye of the J fish.
 The eye of the A standing on those legs could be the tiny black dot, indicated by the green arrow.
-There's another one like it in the lower jaw of the fish, suggesting that there's an A in the left leg of the large A as well.
+There's another one like it in the lower jaw of the fish (indicated by the white arrow), suggesting that there's an A in the left leg of the large A as well.
 An a with thinner legs and no eye between them.
 This makes the 'right leg A' special.
 Plus the fact that it coincides with the head of the fish.
 If the string C's in the tail represent the lowest, most physical part of the fish, the head A represents the most spiritual part of the fish.
 The ancients considered this part – call it *logos*, mind, *nous*, reason or intellect – to be the highest part of the soul.

 This set-up suggests two, maybe three opposing pairs.
 First, the whole *animal* A versus the whole *corporeal* C (being the 'bound' C plus the string C's in the tail).
 Second, the best versus the worst, i.e. the head A versus the string C's.
 Third, maybe, the lesser good versus the lesser evil, i.e. the lower jaw A versus the 'bound' C. Because the horn is empty, because the *cornu* is *penuria* instead of *copia*, the *Anima* has more trouble controlling the *Corpus*.
 The *Corpus* demands at least part of the plenty that the local Tentator has to offer.
 As I pointed out before, the J fish has turned its eye towards that Tentator's eye.
 But I didn't know then that there's another head in the fish head.
 The head A turns out to be a bird's head.
 The somewhat meek and humble look in the right eye of the fish is also an angry looking left eye in the bird's head.